SunkissedQueen/ruffled-feathers/README.md

   ])
 }

-// App.js
+// ICEBOX - pass props through App.js
-import MockCoop from './MockCoop'
+import MockCoop from './index' pass the chickens into Index route
+// couldn't get this props to work.
+Placed chickens array on the Index page instead

 // CluckIndex
 <div className="App">